sdorsett/blog/_posts/2015-12-25-creating-a-packer-template-for-installing-centos-67.md

 [root@packer-centos packer-templates]#
 {% endhighlight %}

-The output of the packer build command shows that the template was successfully created at /vmfs/volumes/datastore1/output-centos67, but the virtual machine was unregistered from ESXi.
+The output of the packer build command shows that the template was successfully created at /vmfs/volumes/datastore1/output-centos67 on the ESXi virtual machine.

 ###This seems like a good point to take break.
 We covered a lot of ground in this post, but as a result of all our work we have a working Packer template to build on.